grpc/grpc.io/content/blog/how-to-analyze-grpc-with-wireshark.md

 The main features about Wireshark Protobuf and gRPC dissectors includes:

-- Supports dissecting gRPC messages serialized in Protobuf or JSON format.
+- Supports dissecting the gRPC messages serialized in Protobuf or JSON format.

 - Supports dissecting the gRPC messages of unary, server streaming, client streaming, and bidirectional streaming RPC calls.